google/googletest/CONTRIBUTING.md

 All tests should pass.

+Please make sure your tests also run with [Bazel](https://bazel.build/):

+    ./ci/build-linux-basel.sh

+Otherwise, the CI will fail your pull request.

 ### Regenerating Source Files ##

 Some of Google Test's source files are generated from templates (not